duquewu/Hackintosh-XPS7590/README.md

      1. Enable mirror mode in Preferences-Monitor-Arrangement **before** remove HDMI monitor to avoid virtual desktop loss in external monitor.
      2. Use built-in screen to toggle screen resolution in Preferences-Monitor **after** re-plug HDMI monitor.
 External screen will light soon.
 4. SDCard Reader not working
+5. Fingerprint not working.

 ### Waiting Test

-> If you use these device with my efi, fell free to let me know how it worked.
+> If you use these device with my efi, feel free to let me know how it worked.

-1. Thunderbolt3
-3. Brightness control & Sleep/Wake in non-OLED model of XPS 7590
+1. USB Type-C with external monitor

 ## EFI Description